I have five young children. My house gets messy daily.

 1. I don’t believe my daily life at home with my kids should be all about them.

 I don’t believe it is my duty to ensure that every single minute of every day is scheduled with a “meaningful” activity unlike most 21st century stay at home moms.

 As I said before, I believe in play and not entitlement.
 My kids get to play, and they do a great job of it.
-My kids never complain of being bored.
-I don’t know if they really know what that word was until about 4 or 5 years old.
+My kids rarely complain about being bored.
+I don’t know if they really knew what that word was until about 4 or 5 years old.

 Sure, I redirect them to a new activity from time to time, but I let my kids play independently and without me (as well as with me) throughout each day.

 2. I don’t want my children to think that a magical elf comes and cleans their house for them each and every night.